Rapid-Dee/Rapid-Dee/README.md

 ## 👽 About Me

 > I started my journey in the IT world in 2018-2019, when I first wanted to try to create my own game.
 I didn't know anything then.
-Now a lot of time has passed since that moment, and what have I not had time to try! :3
+Over time I have tried many things! :3

 > But not AI.
 Somehow...